 - light through a window

 Psoralen makes the skin more sensitive to light.
-So you will burn more easily than usual in the sun, especially on the day you have treatment.
+You will burn more easily than usual in the sun, especially on the day you have treatment.
 It's very important to protect yourself from the sun.

 - Don’t expose your skin or lips to sunlight or sun lamps for 24 hours after taking the psoralen tablets.
 Wear SPF lip balm and sunscreen.